 A photographer is typically drawn to things that are interesting to him or her.
 This makes it easier for a person to focus and connect with a subject that is meaningful.
 It doubles the fun of taking interesting photos since it becomes rewarding when nice photos are captured.

-There’s a study that’s titled The Connection Between Art, Healing, and Public Health: A Review of Current Literature, that supports the speculation of art helping the body to reduce stress hormones.
+There’s a study that’s titled The Connection Between Art, Healing, and Public Health: A Review of Current Literature, that supports the idea that art helps the body to reduce stress hormones.

-As a form of art, photography relaxes a person and becomes a good motivating factor to see the world in a positive light.
+As a form of art, photography relaxes someone and becomes a good motivating factor to see the world in a positive light.

 9. Photography makes you creative.